Modern Slavery Statement

 Victim Support is an independent charity dedicated to supporting people affected by crime and traumatic events in England and Wales.
 We provide specialist services to help people cope and recover and to empower them to ensure their voices are heard individually and collectively at a local and national level.

-Our services help people affected by all types of crime and we provide free confidential support 24 hours a day, 365 days a year for people affected by crime and traumatic events — regardless of whether they have reported the crime to the police or when it occurred and for as long as it is needed.
+Our services help people affected by all types of crime and we provide free confidential support 24 hours a day, 365 days a year for people affected by crime and traumatic events — regardless of whether they have reported the crime to the police.

 Victim Support's charitable activities include supporting the victims of modern slavery and human trafficking under contracts let by Police and Crime Commissioners and Local Authorities in England and Wales.